wtm1417/minimal-mistakes/index.md

 layout: single
 author_profile: true
 ---
 I'm currently a 4th year medical student at Boston University applying into diagnostic radiology.
-I am interested in utilizing technology to improve healthcare.
+I am interested in leveraging technology to improve patient care and eliminate healthcare disparities.
 I created this site to share my interests and current projects.

 ## Education
-**Boston University** Doctor of Medicine _2019 - 2023_
+`2019 - 2023` **Boston University** Doctor of Medicine _2019 - 2023_
 **Boston University** Master's of Science in Medical Sciences _2017 - 2019_
 **University of Colorado** Bachelor of Arts in Integrative Physiology _2010 - 2014_